Have You Always Dreamed of Starting a Band?

 “Originals” bands face challenges because audiences are not (necessarily) familiar with their music; these bands must have a following if they hope to make money.
 “Originals” bands with a solid fan base may do well financially if their loyal listeners come out to shows (and/or buy recordings).
 Along with your originals, consider adding cover songs that people know and can sing along with you.
 Doing so will help to create a more welcoming atmosphere for your audiences.

-- Move heavy sound equipment; set up/tear down, etc. (Individuals are responsible for their own gear)
+- Move heavy sound equipment; set up/tear down, etc. (individual band members are responsible for their own gear)

 - Run sound (professional sound companies are best but not always practical)